-In music, we use the word tempo to describe what speed a passage of music should be played at.
+In musical terms, we use the word Tempo do describe the speed that a piece of music should be played at.

 But describing the tempo of a piece of music is a little harder than using words like “fast or slow”.

-Tempo is a more of a relative term and so in music, we use different Italian terms to describe different speeds.
+But before metronomes existed, tempo was more of a relative term and so in music, we tend to use different Italian terms to describe different speeds.

 Below are all the Italian terms used to describe slow tempos and I’ve put a rough BPM (beats per minute) if you want to use a metronome to check the speed.